shpongledsummer/minimal-forecast-card/README.md

 <details>
 <summary><b>Card Mod Example</b></summary>

-This example shows how to apply custom styles to a specific card instance using `card_mod`.
+This shows how to apply custom styles to a specific card using `card_mod`.

 ```yaml
 type: custom:minimal-forecast-card